ImperialCollegeLondon/covid19model/README.md

 * The results are stored in two folders results and figures.
 * Results has the stored stan fits and data used for plotting
 * Figures have the images with daily cases, daily death and Rt for all countries.

-## Notice
- * Python code is right now not updated and won't work.
-Python code is good for only version 1 model and data.
- * base_general.r and base_general.stan, base_general_speed.stan and  	base_general_speed2.stan are now valid models for only version2